 - Under Florida law, the individual whose driver’s license or driving privilege has been revoked (yet continues to drive without a valid license) is guilty of driving while their license is suspended.
 Under this section, the person does not have knowledge that their license has been revoked.

 - Under Florida law, if someone knowingly continues to drive without a valid license, that person is guilty of driving while their license is suspended.

 The court will deem that a person had knowledge of the driver’s license suspension if the prosecutors can prove:

-- The defendant admitted that he or she knew the license was suspended.
+- The defendant admitted that they knew the license was suspended.

 - The defendant received notice that the license was suspended.

 - The court records show that the license would be suspended as a consequence of the defendant’s failure to take care of an unrelated traffic offense.

 The penalties are slightly different if you knowingly drove with a suspended license than if you didn’t know your license was suspended.